gemabrow/friggerified/Readme.md

 [//]: # (print publications and textpos for the aside.)

 ## Additions by gemabrow
-* Updated frigerri-cv.cls for updates made to XeTeX
+* Updated friggeri-cv.cls for updates made to XeTeX
-* Created frigerri-cover\_letter.cls for similarly stylized cover letters
+* Created friggeri-cover\_letter.cls for similarly stylized cover letters

 # Usage
-For a friggerri-cv document, set document class with
+For a friggeri-cv document, set document class with
 ```
 \documentclass[]{./friggeri-cv}
 ```